tianheg/blog/content/posts/world-too-much-us.md

 For this, for everything, we are out of tune;

-It moves us not.—Great God!
+It moves us not.---Great God!
 I'd rather be

 A pagan suckled in a creed outworn;